Maven-Building-LLMS-into-Production/Cicero-LLM-Synthesizer/README.md

     pre-commit-uninstall      Uninstall the pre-commit Git hook
-    prepare_data              Run the data preparation on the input dataset requirements              Install Python dependencies into the Python environment show-params               Show the set of input parameters sort-requirements         Sort the project packages requirements file
+    prepare_data              Run the data preparation on the input dataset requirements              Install Python dependencies into the Python environment run_faiss_and_embeddings  Run the script for creating a FAISS index and text embeddings of the dataset show-params               Show the set of input parameters sort-requirements         Sort the project packages requirements file
 ```